Curriculum & Instruction

 - 10 percent homework

-• District and state formative assessment should not be used as grades (iReady diagnostic, NC Check-ins)
+• District and state formative assessments should not be used as grades (iReady diagnostic, NC Check-ins)

-• Academic grades shall not be reduced for misconduct or for punishment.
+• Academic grades shall not be reduced for misconduct or punishment.

-• Teachers shall work with Professional Learning Communities to determine interventions and monitor progress to ensure mastery of content knowledge.
+• Teachers shall work with Professional Learning Communities to determine interventions and monitor progress to ensure mastery of content knowledge.• Teachers shall enter grades in PowerTeacher weekly.

 • PowerSchool will show the official student average; Canvas will display grades given for assignments and quizzes in Canvas.
-Canvas should not display an average.• School level professional learning communities shall help determine an appropriate number of additional assignments to be given for each discipline.
+Canvas should not display an average.• School-level professional learning communities shall help determine an appropriate number of additional assignments for each discipline.

 High